-In fact, between January and September 2020, the economy Angolan economy contracted by 5% compared to the comparative period.
-There was a 5.1% drop in the oil economy and a contraction of just under 5% in the non-oil economy.
+In fact, between January and September 2020, the Angolan economy contracted by 5% compared to the comparable period, recorded a 5.1% drop in the oil economy and a contraction of just under 5% in the non-oil economy.

 On the inflation side, the year 2020 was marked by a strong acceleration, with average annual inflation at 22.2%, which corresponds to an increase of 5.1 p.p. from the average recorded in 2019 of 17.1%.
-The monthly price variation was higher than 1.7% for the whole of 2020, having reached the highest value in December of 2.06%.
+The monthly price variation was higher than 1.7% for the whole of 2020, having reached the highest value, 2.06%, in December.

-It was in this adverse context that the entire BFA team was able to achieve the main objectives established for the period to 2020, focused on improving the banking experience for the Customer, better financial and operational performance, implemented a very judicious Risk Management which management that translates into greater robustness of the Bank's balance sheet.
-As mentioned above, we had the privilege of the collaboration of all stakeholders, particularly the continued confidence deposited by the total dedication of our employees and the leadership and implementation of our strategy by the Executive Committee.
+It was in this adverse context that the entire BFA team was able to achieve the main objectives established for 2020, focused on improving the banking experience for the Customer, better financial and operational performance, implementing a very judicious Risk Management that translates in a greater robustness of the Bank's balance sheet.
+As mentioned above, we had the privilege of the collaboration of all stakeholders, particularly the continued confidence deposited by our Clients, the total dedication of our Collaborators and the leadership of the Executive Committee implementing our strategy.

-BFA in broad compliance with its governance model reinforced its Control, Risk Management, Information, and Communication Information and Communication and Monitoring Systems, which, in addition to policies, rules, and training, we highlight the work carried out by the Control, Internal Audit, and Compliance areas, whose contribution to operational integrity has been fundamental in keeping the Bank in line with internationally accepted good practices in the financial sector.
+BFA, in a broad compliance with its governance model, reinforced its systems of Control, Risk Management, Information and Communication and Monitoring Systems, which, in addition to policies, rules, and training, we highlight the work carried out by the Control, Internal Audit, and Compliance areas, whose contribution to operational integrity has been fundamental in keeping the Bank in line with internationally accepted best practices in the financial sector.